geziefer/quarkusai/README.md

 ## Components

 - **Backend**: Quarkus framework with JAX-RS REST endpoints
-- **AI Model**: Ollama with Mistral for chat and nomic-embed-text for embeddings
+- **AI Model**: Ollama with Llama 3.2 3B for chat and nomic-embed-text for embeddings
 - **Vector Database**: Qdrant for storing document embeddings
 - **Document Processing**: Apache Tika for text extraction from various file formats
 - **Frontend**: HTMX-powered web interface with real-time chat and document management